 For clear insight into the US polypropylene (PP) industry, you need in-depth pricing information direct from the region.

 ICIS has a network of locally based experts, providing PP price assessments and analysis including a rolling 12 month forecast to support your short- and medium-term decisions.
-Our extensive pricing intelligence enables you to negotiate prices confidently and execute trades at the right time.

 Use ICIS information to:

 - Track price fluctuations and understand the factors driving them

 The weekly US polypropylene report covers several grades of PP, including injection, raffia homopolymer, limited film grades and rock co-polymers.

 It also features price quotes for domestic material sold on a delivered (DEL) basis and export material sold on a free on board (FOB) basis.

 The domestic price quotes provide a reference for the US contract market for smaller buyers for negotiating pricing.
 Larger buyers usually have contracts that follow feedstock propylene on a monomer plus basis.

 Propylene market dynamics are also monitored in the report.

 The export prices for PP can vary from week to week, depending on feedstock costs and international prices.